yaimtnez/crm-law/README.md

 ## Description of folder structure

+### `features/`
+Contains the main business domains or functional modules of the application.
+Each feature folder encapsulates all files related to a specific functionality (such as Dashboard, Statistics, Emails, Tasks, etc.), including its own pages, components, hooks, and services.
+This modular structure keeps features isolated, scalable, and easier to maintain, allowing teams to work independently on different parts of the system without conflicts.

 ### `Components/`
 Contains the reusable UI components that make up the application's visual interface.
 Each component is in a separate file with descriptive PascalCase names, facilitating reuse and maintainability.
 They are small, reusable UI components, such as buttons, inputs, modals, lists, etc. They should be independent and stateless.